Waikiki Lanais

 No analysis available

-Strong, repeated evidence across the building.
-Current MLS data shows 18 of 20 listings with CABTV, and multiple remarks state things like “maintenance fee includes cable TV,” “all utilities — including electricity, water, and cable,” and “HOA fee covers ... basic cable.”
-This looks consistent across many agents rather than a one-off copy-paste issue.
+Cable TV inclusion is strongly supported across the building.
+Current MLS data shows CABTV in 18 of 20 listings, and multiple remarks say things like “maintenance fee covers cable,” “cable TV and internet,” and “all utilities.”
+This looks consistent across multiple agents rather than a one-off copy/paste error.

 Consistent evidence: 15 of 20 MLS entries include OTCOEX and multiple public remarks explicitly note common area items or common area electricity are included in HOA/maintenance fees.
 Language is repeated across listings, indicating building-level inclusion.